BY CONOR GEARTY

 Furthermore, according to a later parliamentary research briefing while

 [i]n some cases EU law has entrenched at an international level provisions that already existed in domestic law; for example, race discrimination and certain maternity rights … [i]n other cases, new categories of employment rights have been transposed into domestic law to comply with emerging EU obligations.
+Many of these employee rights and benefits can be found online, and for those who ask ‘What Is Form 5500 Filing‘, it will be helpful to look that up too while you’re on the topic.
 These new rights were often resisted by the UK government during EU negotiations; for example, agency workers’ rights and limitations on working time..

 And as that same report notes, ‘In many cases, the ECJ has enlarged the scope of rights beyond the limits that would have been set by domestic courts.
 Post-Brexit, UK courts would no longer be required to follow existing and future ECJ decisions, and may merely regard them as having persuasive force.
 A potential consequence of that approach may be the re-litigation of controversial judgments, such as those relating to the calculation of holiday pay.’